 General Weyand’s plane, an Air Force C-141, made two refueling stops in Anchorage and Tokyo before reaching Saigon 24 hours later.
 I got to know Ken Quinn on board the plane, a young National Security Council staffer who specialized in Southeast Asia.
 I also spent time on the trip, and there was plenty of it, talking to George Carver and Ted Shackley, two senior CIA officials.
 They were men who worked in the deep shadows, and were major players in the Vietnam saga.
 Once in Vietnam, Ken Quinn and I were assigned to be roommates at Ambassador Martin’s residence in Saigon.
 At that time, there was no official evacuation of Vietnamese underway.
 However, Ken and his buddies knew that the end was in sight.
 I discovered that Ken and some fellow NSC staffers were running an effective, vast and very unofficial underground network that was spiriting thousands of Vietnamese allies out of the country and to safety.
 At the same time, the American news organizations were frantic about the safety of their Vietnamese employees and dependents.
 I arranged an off the record meeting with the ambassador and Art Lord who represented the media that resulted in an unofficial process to start getting some of those individuals out of the country.
 The ambassador thought some of these news organizations were hypocritical because while they were asking for help to get their own people to safety, they were reporting that there would be no reprisals against the southern Vietnamese if the northerners took over.
 The downside wasn't an exaggeration, and many southerners who were still trapped after the fall of Saigon were subject to severe reprisals.

-I was not part of Gen. Weyand’s official briefings, but at the same time I had a very personal directive from the president to give him my own first hand view of the situation..
-I decided to head up north.
+I was not part of Gen. Weyand’s official briefings, but at the same time I had a very personal directive from the president to give him my private assessment of the situation.
+After a day in Saigon I decided to head up north.
 Da Nang was out of the question as it was effectively in North Vietnamese control, so I made my way to Nha Trang, a small city 300 miles south of Da Nang that was already overrun with refugees.
 When I arrived, I found Montcrieff Spear, the U.S. Consul General in Nha Trang, preparing to leave.
 His wife was actually packing when I arrived.
 However, before he could go, he needed to find his colleague and fellow consul general Al Francis who had escaped from Da Nang.